 3. Take Your Dog to the Start of the Trail

 Now fasten him to the leash and walk him to the trail’s beginning.
 He should follow the track, so point to the ground and nudge him in that direction.
 Pull him back on whenever he starts to get sidetracked.
 You must guarantee that he always reaches the conclusion and discovers the decoy.
 He needs to understand that if he keeps going, there will always be a reward in the end.

-When he does reach the trail’s conclusion, congratulate him aloud.
+When he does reach the trial’s conclusion, congratulate him aloud.
 You could even play with him for a few minutes while giving him some tantalizing prizes.
-He will be more willing to play again the happy he feels.
+He will be more willing to play again happy he feels.

 Every week, take him on a few scent trails.
 Then you may progressively increase their difficulty, and after a few weeks, you can start placing them in nearby fields.
 Keep rewarding him until he spontaneously begins to detect rabbits on his own.

 Once your dog is able to perfectly pick the scent of the rabbit, it is time to train it in the act of actual hunting.
 Here’s how;

 As mentioned before, obedience training is fundamental to whatever relationship you’re going to have with your dog. before anything, you must teach your dog to trust you and obey such basic commands as ‘come’, ‘go’, ‘sit’, etc. These are fundamental in ensuring successful hunting.

 Once your beagle pup is familiar with some basic instructions, teach him the “recall” command so that he will know when it’s time to go hunting.
 You must train your dog to come to you when called by using the recall command.
 To do that;

 Get your dog’s attention and show him a treat when he is playing or chewing on anything.
 In order to receive his reward, he will run in your direction.
 Give him a treat (and click the clicker or use a motivating phrase like “good boy”) as he approaches you.